kgq0925/CarND-Vehicle-Detection-And-Tracking/writeup.md

 #### 2. Pipeline.

-1. Create a function called 'detect' to implement pipeline.
+1. Create a function called `detect` to implement pipeline.
 2. Create a heat map using the raw image.
-3. Add "heat" within 'hot_windows' where a positive detection is identified by the svm classifier.
+3. Add "heat" within `hot_windows` where a positive detection is identified by the svm classifier.
 4. Rejected areas affected by false positives.

 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.